How to Turn Off Google Lens in Google Chrome

 The Google Lens feature of your Chrome browser lets you search for information using images or even text within an image.
 This tool was available on Android for a while, but now it has become a part of Chrome as well.
 You can use this feature in Google Chrome if your version is at least 127.

 Google Lens is an amazing tool for capturing a screenshot of any part of a particular site you are visiting.
-Once you click any picture using Google Lens, the image is sent directly to the Google servers, which is further been sent back to you in the form of related information.
+Once you click any picture using Google Lens, the image is sent directly to the Google servers, which then sends it back to you in the form of related information.

 Where Does Google Lens Appear in Google Chrome?